onebeyond/rascal/README.md

 When using the callback API, you can call ackOrNack without a callback and errors will be emitted by the subscription.
 Alternatively you can specify a callback as the final argument irrespective of what other arguments you provide.

-When using the promises API, ackOrNack will work as for the callback API unless you explicity set promisifyAckOrNack to true on the subscription.
+When using the promises API, ackOrNack will work as for the callback API unless you explicitly set `promisifyAckOrNack` to true on the subscription.
 If you do enable this feature, be sure to catch rejections.

 ##### Nack (Reject or Dead Letter)